nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Our application is divided into 5 areas to maximise productivity, the specific uses are:

-- Input Command - The dialog box where all user interaction are held.
+1) Command Input - The dialog box where all user interaction are held.
-- Application’s Reply - A short answer whether the application has executed the command, or an error message if the application did not understand the command.
+2) Command Result - A short answer whether the application has executed the command, or an error message if the application did not understand the command.
-- Student's Details - A window that will display the details of the student(s).
+3) Student List - A window that will display the details of the student(s).
-- Statistics Window - A window that shows all the statistics of the tutor, such as the number of students and the money collected/owed.
+4) Statistics Window - A window that shows all the statistics of the tutor, such as the number of students and the money collected/owed.
-- Day’s Schedule List - A scroll window which shows the schedule for the day, sorted by time.
+5) Schedule List - A scroll window which shows the schedule for the day, sorted by time.

 Basic Instructions:
 1. Type the command in the command box and press Enter to execute it. e.g., typing `help` and pressing Enter will open